mychris/xbmc-command/README.md

 If you want to use plyr, the lib must be installed (no runtime error if the module is not found).
 See Optional Dependencies.

-A configuration file can be used to specify the host, port and timeout.
+A configuration file can be used to specify the host, port or timeout.
-It should be installed in ROOT/usr/share/doc/xbmc-command/xbmc-command.cfg.
+It should be installed in `ROOT/usr/share/doc/xbmc-command/xbmc-command.cfg`.
-Just copy it to ~/.config/xbmc-command.cfg and set the preferences.
+Just copy it to `~/.config/xbmc-command.cfg` and set the preferences.

 Usage
 -----